Store Regulations

 Delivery.

-2. Delivery costs are borne by the customer.
-Their height is provided each time when ordering.
+2. Shipping costs are the responsibility of the customer.
+Their amount is always provided when placing an order.

-3. The seller makes every effort to ensure that the order is processed within 5 business days from receiving the full amount for the order to the seller's bank account.
-This term may change in rare cases - the seller, as a rule, informs about it in advance in the description of the goods.
-In the event that in the course of the contract it turns out that it may be delayed, the seller will immediately inform the customer about the new expected delivery date.
+3. The Seller makes every effort to fulfill orders within 5 business days of receipt of the full order amount in the Seller's bank account.
+This deadline may change in rare cases – the Seller generally provides advance notice of this in the product description.
+If it becomes apparent during order fulfillment that it may be delayed, the Seller will immediately inform the Customer of the new expected delivery date.

 § 6.